-- Mix a suitable amount of sand mix with water as instructed on the bag.
-(Sand mix is one variety of dried concrete products sold in bags on home stores.)
+Mix a suitable amount of sand mix with water as instructed on the bag.
+(Sand mix is one variety of dried concrete products sold in bags at home stores.)

 Allow the patch to cure undisturbed as instructed on the bag.
 This generally takes a full 24 hours, but there are also fast-setting formulations that set up in less than 1 hour.